 An enhanced offense for stalking will change the crime for a first degree misdemeanor to a third degree felony or higher.
 The sentencing guidelines for even the lowest grade of felonies begin at seven years in prison and $15,000 in fines.

 These are just some of the consequences that can come with a conviction for harassment or stalking.
 A conviction for this type of crime can follow you for the rest of your life and affect aspects of your life like employability and even the ability to obtain housing.
-If you were arrested for harassment, do not waste any time in contacting an experienced lawyer.
+If you were arrested for harassment, do not waste any time in contacting an experienced criminal defense lawyer.

 Consult with Our Philadelphia Harassment Defense Attorney If You Were Charged with Harassing Someone

 If you or a family member was arrested for harassment in Pennsylvania, consult with an experienced Philadelphia criminal defense lawyer today.
 The Law Offices of Lloyd Long are dedicated to providing our clients with the unique legal representation they deserve.
 Our firm avoids taking a high volume of cases to ensure that we provide each client with our undivided attention.
 You do not have to fight your legal battles alone.
 To schedule a free case evaluation, contact the Law Offices of Lloyd Long at (215) 302-0171, or contact us online.